 2 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported Licence.
-You are free to copy, distribute and display this work and to make derivative works, provided you give credit to Centre for Law and Democracy and GIZ GmbH, do not use this work for commercial purposes and distribute any works derived from this publication under a licence identical to this one.
+You are free to copy, distribute and display this work and to make derivative works, provided you give credit to Centre for Law and Democracy, do not use this work for commercial purposes and distribute any works derived from this publication under a licence identical to this one.
 To view a copy of this licence, visit: http://creativecommons.org/licenses/by-nc-sa/3.0/.

-how well RTI laws are being implemented was available, either in Pakistan or internationally.
-This Methodology seeks to fill that gap by providing a structured tool for assessing the quality of implementation of an RTI law.3
+to fill that gap by providing a structured tool for assessing the quality of implementation of an RTI law.3